Does the Brand of Oil Matter

 Motor Oil Brands to Avoid

 There are a few motor oil brands that you should avoid using in your vehicle.
-Some of these brands include: Valvoline, Royal Purple, and castrol.
+Some of these brands include: Valvoline, Royal Purple, and Castrol.
 These oils are known to cause engine damage and wear down quickly.

 Does Oil Brand Matter Reddit